This is an article I co-wrote with sports podiatrist and Correct Toes inventor Dr. Ray McClanahan.

 Remove the Barriers to Natural Foot Health

-Many patients find that their foot pain or problem dissipates once the barriers to natural foot health are removed and proper toe alignment is restored.
-How quickly this occurs depends on numerous factors, however, including the tissue types involved (e.g., nerve, muscle, tendon, ligament, etc), the mobility of the involved tissues or structures, and how long you’ve been experiencing the problem.
-Most people will experience at least some immediate relief from performing the simple actions mentioned above, with additional beneficial results occurring over several weeks and months, with good compliance.
+Many people find that their foot pain or problem dissipates once the barriers to natural foot health are removed and proper toe alignment and foot position is restored.
+How quickly this occurs depends on numerous factors, though, including the tissue types involved (e.g., nerve, muscle, tendon, ligament, etc), the mobility/plasticity of the involved tissues or structures, and how long you’ve been experiencing the problem.
+Most people will experience at least some degree of immediate relief from their foot pain or problem after adopting foot-health-promoting footgear and performing the helpful exercises mentioned above, with additional beneficial results occurring over several weeks and months, assuming good compliance.

 Training During the Recovery Phase

-Some light training may be appropriate during this initial recovery phase, as long as your foot pain or discomfort is not made worse with weight-bearing activity or does not alter your gait.
-Compensating for a foot injury by changing your gait can lead to problems in other parts of your body and further downtime away from your passion.
-If you are limping, have severe pain, or your pain increases as you walk or run, you should avoid walking, running, and hiking.
-Consider getting on your bike or into the pool for your workout instead.
+Some light training may be appropriate during the initial recovery phase, as long as your foot pain or discomfort is not made worse with weight-bearing activity or does not alter your gait.
+Compensating for a foot injury by changing your gait can lead to problems in other parts of your musculoskeletal system (e.g., knees, hips, back, etc.) and further downtime away from your passion.
+If you are limping, have severe pain, or if your pain increases as you walk or run, you should avoid walking, running, and hiking.
+Consider getting on your bike or into the pool for your workout instead, all the while seeking the help of an appropriate healthcare provider to solve the underlying foot problem so that you can get back to your weight-bearing activities as quickly as possible.